splace/browser-binary-viewer/README.md

 # browser-binary-viewer
-view binary from friles in a browser
+view binary, and text encoding, from files in a browser.